• Home

 With the mixer still on low speed, slowly beat in the milk of choice until smooth.
 Do not over mix.

-Gently, using a spatula, stir in 1 cup of rainbow sprinkles until fully combined.
+Using a spatula, gently fold in the rainbow sprinkles until just combined.

 Filling up a round bundt pan with the batter.